coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 # Go straight from Backstage to your editor with Dev Containers

-Automatically launch fully-contained dev environments with [development containers (devcontainers)](https://containers.dev/), right from Backstage!
+Automatically launch fully-contained dev environments with [development containers (dev containers)](https://containers.dev/), right from Backstage!

 ## Screenshots